github/explore/topics/azd-templates/index.md

 url: https://docs.microsoft.com/en-us/azure/developer/azure-developer-cli/overview
 ---

-Azure Developer CLI templates are idiomatic application templates created using the Azure Developer CLI conventions so that you can use Azure Developer CLI to get started on Azure.
+Azure Developer CLI (azd) templates are idiomatic application templates created using the `azd` conventions so that you can use `azd` to get started on Azure.
 Each template includes application code, infrastructure as code files needed to provision the Azure resources, and configuration file to set up your continuous integration and delivery (CI/CD) pipeline.